Anonymous1925/Hinter/README.md

 ### Prerequisites
 The experiments were tested on both Windows and Linux (Ubuntu 20.04).
-* At least one non-hierarchical model trained from [LexGLUE](https://github.com/coastalcph/lex-glue) (all 20 combinations of models/datasets cited above to reproduce everything)
+* At least one non-hierarchical model trained from [LexGLUE](https://github.com/coastalcph/lex-glue) (all 16 combinations of BERT models/datasets cited above to reproduce everything)
 * Python 3.8

 ### Installation